mffg1993/SLMPy/README.md

 # SLMPy - Multi-Screen SLM control with Hologram Generation

 This project provides a Python-based application for controlling multiple screens, supporting hologram generation and display.
 The tool is designed for scientific visualization, allowing users to generate and display Laguerre-Gaussian and Hermite-Gaussian holograms, random noise patterns, and gradients across multiple monitors.
-A version with a GUI  has also been added for the sake of simplicity
+A version with a GUI  has also been added for the sake of simplicity.

 ---